rcrowther/ssc/README.rst

 Download ``ssc``, and navigate a terminal into the top folder.
 Then, ::

+    mkdir build/main
+    mkdir build/main/scala
     scalac -verbose @scalacArgs

 That will send the terminal wild with enthusiasm, at the end of which, you have a compile.
-It's in the folder/directory named `sake`.
+It's in the folder/directory named `build`.

 Then make executable .jar files from the code, ::

-    mkdir build/main
-    mkdir build/main/scala
     scala -verbose -toolcp build/main/scala -Dsake.runner.home= sake.PackageSake installable

 If all runs ok, a folder called `sake-<some.version.name>` should appear inside the folder.
 It has a `/bin` and a `/lib` in it.
 You can half-install it.